List of Bleach characters: Kūgo Ginjō

 After Ichigo requests permission to bury him in the land of the living out of respect, Ginjō ends up living within the Soul Society alongside Tsukishima and Giriko.

-Ginjō is voiced by Hiroki Tōchi in the Japanese version of the anime and by Travis Willingham in the English dub.
+Ginjō is voiced by Hiroki Tōchi in the Japanese version of the anime and by Travis Willingham in the English dub and by Christopher Swindle in the Thousand-Year Blood War arc.